 - provided for liability of persons responsible for releases of hazardous waste at these sites; and

 Sites or properties regulated under CERCLA are placed on the NPL.
-The NPL is the list of national priorities among the known releases or threatened releases of hazardous substances, pollutants, or contaminants throughout the United States and its territories.
+The NPL is the list of sites of national priority among the known releases or threatened releases of hazardous substances, pollutants, or contaminants throughout the United States and its territories.
 The NPL is intended primarily to guide the EPA in determining which sites warrant further investigation.

-Liability is of particular concern to the Department.
+Liability is of particular concern to Caltrans.
 Under CERCLA, a current or former property owner can be found responsible for remediation even if they did not contaminate the property.
-The remediation costs may make it impossible for a transportation project to proceed and the liability itself can make the Department vulnerable to future claims by adjacent property owners and others with access to the property.
-The costs and liability create a huge incentive to NOT acquire contaminated property and are the primary reasons for the Department's policy to avoid acquiring contaminated property (see Right-Of-Way Acquisition under the Process and Procedures section below for policy discussion).
+The remediation costs may make it impossible for a transportation project to proceed and the liability itself can make Caltrans vulnerable to future claims by adjacent property owners and others with access to the property.
+The costs and liability create a huge incentive to NOT acquire contaminated property and are the primary reasons for Caltrans’ policy to avoid acquiring contaminated property (see Right of Way Acquisition under the Process and Procedures section below for policy discussion).
 These issues need to be considered early and throughout the entire planning and project delivery process.

 For additional information about CERCLA see US EPA's Superfund website.

 The up front and long-term costs associated with the generation of RCRA wastes must be considered when planning transportation projects.
-During the project development process there are special management, transportation, and disposal process, costs, and fees to consider.
-RCRA waste generation can also create significant future liability for the Department.
+During the project development process there are special management, transportation, and disposal processes, costs, and fees to consider.
+RCRA waste generation can also create significant future liability for Caltrans.
 RCRA stipulates that the generator of hazardous waste is responsible for that waste even after proper disposal in an appropriately permitted landfill.
 Thus, if the landfill operator goes bankrupt, the original waste generators must take responsibility for the long-term maintenance of that landfill.
-This permanent liability creates a huge incentive to minimize hazardous waste generation on projects and to avoid acquiring contaminated properties because remediation of contaminated properties usually results in generating hazardous wastes.
+Projects must minimize hazardous waste generation to avoid permanent liability and avoid acquiring contaminated property because remediation of contaminated properties usually results in generating hazardous wastes.

-CAA: The Clean Air Act protects the general public from exposure to airborne contaminants that are known to be hazardous to human health.
-The requirements of the CAA must be considered when cleaning up soil or ground water contamination.
+The Clean Air Act protects the public from exposure to airborne contaminants that are known to be hazardous to human health.
+The requirements of the CAA must be considered when cleaning up soil or groundwater contamination.
 Under the CAA, US EPA established National Emissions Standards for Hazardous Air Pollutants (NESHAPs) which are emissions standards for air pollutants that may cause an increase in fatalities or in serious, irreversible, or incapacitating illness.
-Asbestos was one of the first hazardous air pollutants regulated by NESHAP.
+Asbestos is one of the earliest hazardous air pollutants regulated by NESHAP.
 Compliance with the asbestos NESHAP regulations protects the public by minimizing the release of asbestos fibers during activities involving the processing, handling, and disposal of asbestos-containing material.
 This is important because asbestos can be found in building products that may be encountered during structure demolition or retrofit and because naturally occurring asbestos (NOA) exists in many areas of California.

 For additional information about the CAA see US EPA's Clean Air Act website.

-CWA: As defined by US EPA, the Clean Water Act (CWA) is the cornerstone of surface water quality protection in the United States.
-The statute employs a variety of regulatory and nonregulatory tools to sharply reduce direct pollutant discharges into waterways, finance municipal wastewater treatment facilities, and manage polluted runoff.
+The Clean Water Act (CWA) establishes the basic structure for regulating discharges of pollutants into waters of the United States and regulating quality standards for surface waters.
+This statute employs a variety of regulatory and nonregulatory tools to sharply reduce direct pollutant discharges into waterways, finance municipal wastewater treatment facilities, and manage polluted runoff.
 These tools are employed to achieve the broader goal of restoring and maintaining the chemical, physical, and biological integrity of the nation's waters.
-The National Pollutant Discharge Elimination System (NPDES) program is authorized under the Clean Water Act and controls water discharges.
+The CWA created the National Pollutant Discharge Elimination System (NPDES) program, which regulates water discharges.
 Direct discharges or "point source" discharges are from sources such as pipes and sewers.
 NPDES permits, issued in California by the Regional Water Quality Control Boards (RWQCBs), contain industry-specific, technology-based and/or water-quality-based limits for pollutants, and establish pollutant monitoring and reporting requirements.